 A dental implant is a small man-made titanium screw that serves as the replacement for the root portion of a missing natural tooth.
 The implant is placed in the bone of the upper or lower jaw and allowed to bond with the bone and serve as an anchor for the replacement tooth.
 Dental implants can be used to replace a single lost tooth or many missing teeth.
 Implant-supported replacement teeth look, feel and function like natural teeth.
 Dental implants are a proven restorative option with a long clinical history.
 Dental implants preserve the integrity of the facial structure and reduce the inconvenience associated with tooth loss.

-Anyone who is missing one or more of their teeth due to injury, disease or decay may be a candidate for dental implants.
+Anyone who is missing one or more of their teeth due to injury, disease or decay may be a candidate for dental implants, and numerous clinics throughout Greater Vancouver are able to provide this procedure.
 If one, a few or all teeth are missing, dental implants in conjunction with a crown or bridge can replace those teeth.
 Occasionally, older patient express concern that their age may prevent them from enjoying the benefits that dental implant offer.
 However, health is more of a deterring factor than age.
 If you are healthy enough to have a tooth extracted, you are probably healthy enough to receive dental implants.
 Your dentist will determine if you are a candidate for dental implants after a careful evaluation of your dental and medical history.
 At this time all you questions can be answered.

 Is there any pain or discomfort involved?